syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/common/EJ2_ASP.NETCORE/security-aspects.md

 {% endhighlight %}
 {% endtabs %}

-* Run the application then see the DOM, nonce attribute were added in script tag and it's value hidden for security purpose.
+* Run the application then see the DOM, nonce attribute is added in script tag and it's value hidden for security purpose.

 ## See also